-- The student must satisfy, by one of the five options approved by the Graduate School, the foreign language requirement in two of: German, Russian, and French (or Italian if approved by the advisory committee). - 2.
-The student must pass the qualifying examinations in analysis, in algebra, and in one area chosen from topology, applied mathematics, and numerical analysis.
+- 1. The student must satisfy, by one of the five options approved by the Graduate School, the foreign language requirement in one of the following: German, Russian, or French. - 2.
+The student must pass the qualifying examinations in analysis, in algebra, and in one area chosen from topology, applied mathematics, probability, and numerical analysis.
 These are written examinations offered twice a year near the beginning of the fall and spring semesters.
-A student who fails one or both of the examinations will have the option, only once, of repeating them.
-Normally, a student would take the examination after one year of graduate courses. - 3.
-The student must submit to the Graduate School through the department a plan of study including at least 42 credit hours of approved graduate work. - 4.
-The student must pass advanced topics examinations in a major and a minor area.
-These oral or written examinations may be taken only by students who have completed the requirements in 2 and 3 above and one of the language requirements in 1 above.
+A student who does not pass the examinations will have the option, only once, of repeating them.
+Normally, a student would take the examinations after one year of graduate courses. - 3.
+The student must submit to the Graduate School through the department a plan of study including at least 42 credit hours of approved graduate course work. - 4.
+The student must pass advanced topics examinations.
+These oral or written examinations may be taken only by students who have completed requirement 2.